Our film project ‘Holding History’ ran from Monday 30 July to Friday 4 August 2018.

-Working with professional filmmaker, Nigel Kellaway, you will have the opportunity to explore original documents from our collection spanning key events and lesser-known personal stories from the past 1,000 years of history.
-What is The National Archives?
+Working with professional filmmaker, Nigel Kellaway, our enthusiastic young people (aged 16-19 years) had the opportunity to explore original documents from our collection spanning key events and lesser-known personal stories from the past 1,000 years of history, considering questions such as: What is The National Archives?
 How has it changed and developed over the centuries?
 What are the challenges, threats and importance of an archive in today’s world?

-From the Domesday Book to the Dark Archive, you’ll have the chance to engage with our collection and create a stop-motion film of your interpretations.
+From the Domesday Book to the Dark Archive, students had the chance to engage with our collection and create a stop-motion film of their interpretations.

-Taking part in this project will enable you to:
+The young people taking part in this project were able to:

 - Research the history using original documents, with support from our Education team and record experts